troymessina/PhysicsArtOfModeling/07WorkEnergy.md

 A block is pressed against a horizontal spring so as to compress the spring by a distance $D$ relative to its rest length.
 ```
 If the block is released from rest and there is no friction between the block and the horizontal surface, what is the speed of the block when it leaves the spring?
-}
+:::{note} Solution
+:class: dropdown

-This is the same problem that we presented in Chapter \ref{chap:ApplyingNewtonsLaws} in [](#ex:applyingnewtonslaws:blockspring), where we solved a differential equation to find the speed.
+This is the same problem that we presented in [Section %s](#sec:applyingnewtonslaws:modellingwhereforcechanges) in [](#ex:applyingnewtonslaws:blockspring), where we solved a differential equation to find the speed.

 Our first step is to calculate the net work done on the object in going from $x=-D$ to $x=0$ (which corresponds to when the object leaves the spring, as discussed in [](#ex:applyingnewtonslaws:blockspring)).
 The forces on the object are:
 1.  $\vec F_g$, its weight, with magnitude $mg$.